webbgamers/aoc2023/README.md

  - Will to live (optional)

 ## Coming Soon
-Automatic answer submittal right from the CLI!
+Automatic answer submittal right from the CLI! (didn't happen last year so we'll see)